Physiotherapy - Maternity

 • improve the fitness of your heart and lungs and reduce risk of high blood pressure

-Don’t forget to wear suitable clothing and shoes
+Don’t forget to wear suitable clothing, footwear and have a water bottle to hand.

 Emotional support